kubedb/docs/docs/guides/mongodb/migration/databaseMigration.md

 # MongoDB Database Migration

-This guide will show you how to use `KubeDB` Migrator to migrate an existing `MongoDB` database — such as one running on MongoDB Atlas or any external instance — entirely into a KubeDB-managed `MongoDB` with minimal downtime.
+This guide will show you how to use `KubeDB` Migrator to migrate an existing `MongoDB` database — such as one running on DigitalOcean Managed MongoDB or any external instance — entirely into a KubeDB-managed `MongoDB` with minimal downtime.

 ## Before You Begin